cbcrg/docker-benchmarks/piper-local/README.md

-Flow stats
+Piper-nf stats
 ================

-This folder contains the log files for the Flow pipeline executions.
+This folder contains the log files for the Piper-NF pipeline executions.

 To generate the figures use the `make` command.
 It creates the following
 assets: